Man named person of interest in Brittanee Drexel disappearance arrested in Georgetown County

 MYRTLE BEACH, S.C.
-(WBTW) — A man who was named a person of interest in 2012 in the disappearance of Brittanee Drexel more than a decade ago was arrested in Georgetown County.
+(WBTW) — A man who was named a person of interest in 2012 in the disappearance of Brittanee Drexel more than a decade ago has been arrested in Georgetown County.

 📲 Download the free News13 app to stay updated on the go.